Fight Menstrual Cramps With Oils, Herbal Teas & More

 - Cramp Bark (black haw): (2 tsp dried/quart of boiling water, simmer 15 minutes).
 Start at least 3 days before period starts.

 - Pennyroyal (also helps bring on bleeding if late).
 Sip on no more than 2 cups per day.
-Do not use if pregnancy is suspected since it could cause harm.
+Caution: Do not use if pregnancy is suspected.

 - Cinnamon (also helps with heavy flows)